peterhinch/micropython-micropower/README.md

 millicoulomb is used here.
 1mAH = 3600mAS.
 Note that, because the Pyboard uses a linear voltage regulator, the amount of current (and hence charge) used in any situation is substantially independent of battery voltage.

-After executing ``pyb.standby()`` and with the regulator non-operational the Pyboard consumes about 7uA.
-In a year's running this corrsponds to an charge utilisation of 61mAH, compared to the 225mAH nominal capacity of a CR2032 cell.
-With the regulator running, the current of 30uA corresponds to 260mAH per annum.
+After executing ``pyb.standby()`` the Pyboard consumes about 6uA.
+In a year's running this corrsponds to a charge utilisation of 53mAH, compared to the 225mAH nominal capacity of a CR2032 cell.

 @moose measured the startup charge required by the Pyboard [here](http://forum.micropython.org/viewtopic.php?f=6&t=607).
 This corresponds to about 9mAS or 0.0025mAH.
 If we start every ten minutes, annual consumption from startup events is
 0.0025 x 6 x 24 x 365 = 131mAH.
-Adding the 61mAH from standby gives 192mAH, close to the
+Adding the 53mAH from standby gives 184mAH, close to the
 capacity of the cell.
 This sets an upper bound on the frequency of power up events to achieve the notional one year runtime, although this could be doubled with an alternative button cell (see below).
 Two use cases, where the Pyboard performs a task on waking up, are studied below.